Thirlmere Aqueduct: Aqueduct technical data

-The aqueduct is 95.9 miles long from Thirlmere reservoir to Heaton Park Reservoir 53.5421°N 2.2614°W, Prestwich.
-Its most common form of construction is cut-and-cover, which consists of a "D" section concrete covered channel, approximately 7.1 ft wide and between 7.1 ft and 7.9 ft high.
+The aqueduct is 95.9 miles long from Thirlmere reservoir to Heaton Park Reservoir 53.5421°N 2.2614°W, Prestwich. with 80 km of tunnels and 72 km of cast iron pipes.
+The most common form of tunnel construction making up 58 km of the length is cut-and-cover, which consists of a "D" section concrete covered channel, approximately 7.1 ft wide and between 7.1 ft and 7.9 ft high.
 There are 37 mi of cut and cover, made up of concrete horseshoe-shaped sections 12 in thick.
 Typically, the conduit has 3 ft of cover and traverses the contours of hillsides.
+The longest bored tunnel is the initial 6 km beneath Dunmail Rise, two teams digging from opposite sides of the mountain met within 20 cm of each other.

 It is the longest gravity-fed aqueduct in the country, with no pumps along its route.
 The water flows at a speed of 4 mph and takes just over a day to reach the city.
 The level of the aqueduct drops by approximately 20 inches per mile (30 cm/km) of its length.

 Construction history

 Sections of the route of the aqueduct have over time been modified for the construction of modern motorways.
 During the construction of the M6 and M61 connection a short section was diverted.
 A short section of the aqueduct near Worsley, Greater Manchester, was also re-routed in the late 1960s during the construction of the M62/M63/M602 motorway interchange.